shimaore/esl/README.md

 Alternative
 -----------

-The present module should be more convenient if you've already coded for Node.js and are used to its [`http` interface](http://nodejs.org/api/http.html) and the `EventEmitter` pattern.
+The present module should be more convenient if you've already coded for Node.js and are used to promises and events.
 If you are coming from the world of FreeSwitch and are used to the Event Socket Library API, you might want to try [node-esl](https://github.com/englercj/node-esl).